perfectstrong/SnkTestHelper/README.md

 ### Tests

 To be written in the near future.
+Need some helps.

 ## Author